unovue/radix-vue/docs/content/meta/ContextMenuContent.md

   },
   {
     'name': 'sticky',
-    'description': '<p>The sticky behavior on the align axis. &quot;partial&quot; will keep the\ncontent in the boundary as long as the trigger is at least partially\nin the boundary whilst &quot;always&quot; will keep the content in the boundary\nregardless.</p>\n', 'type': '\'partial\' | \'always\'',
+    'description': '<p>The sticky behavior on the align axis. <code>partial</code> will keep the\ncontent in the boundary as long as the trigger is at least partially\nin the boundary whilst &quot;always&quot; will keep the content in the boundary\nregardless.</p>\n', 'type': '\'partial\' | \'always\'',
     'required': false,
     'default': '\'partial\''